First-principles wavevector- and frequency-dependent exchange-correlation kernel for jellium at all densities: Conclusions

 \section{Conclusions}

 We have motivated, presented, and analyzed an exchange correlation kernel for use in TD-DFT and linear response calculations based on known exact constraints.
 This form is tightly constrained to reproduce accurate jellium correlation energies at all densities, a feat at which many common exchange-correlation kernels (even MCP07) fail.
-As jellium contains much of the essential physics of metals, we anticipate that the TC21 and MCP07 kernels will accurately describe properties of real metals.
+As jellium contains much of the essential physics of metals, we anticipate that the rMCP07 and MCP07 kernels will accurately describe properties of real metals.

-Both MCP07 and TC21 approximate the kernel of the spin-unpolarized fluid phase of jellium.
+Both MCP07 and rMCP07 approximate the kernel of the spin-unpolarized fluid phase of jellium.
 At densities typical of valence electrons in metals, for which this phase is the ground-state, both kernels accurately model $\fxc$.
-At much lower densities, for which this phase is only meta-stable, the MCP07 static structure factor deviates appreciably from that of the paramagnetic fluid phase.
-TC21 is constructed as an improvement upon MCP07 at all densities, but especially at these lower densities where jellium displays strong correlation and symmetry breaking.
-The wavevector- and frequency-dependent MCP07 \cite{perdew2021} and TC21 (Appendix \ref{sec:dens_fluc}) XC kernels correctly predict a drop in the spectral function toward zero frequency at the known wavevector of the incipient static charge density wave.
+At much lower densities, the spin-unpolarized fluid, spin-polarized fluid, and Wigner crystal phases are all very close in energy.
+The unpolarized fluid phase may only be meta-stable in this range, although a recent calculation shows it may be stable \cite{holzmann2020}.
+At these lower densities, the MCP07 static structure factor deviates appreciably from that of the paramagnetic fluid phase. rMCP07 is constructed as an improvement upon MCP07 at all densities, but especially at these lower densities where jellium displays strong correlation and symmetry breaking.
+The wavevector- and frequency-dependent MCP07 \cite{perdew2021} and rMCP07 (Appendix \ref{sec:dens_fluc}) XC kernels correctly predict a drop in the spectral function toward zero frequency at the known wavevector of the incipient static charge density wave.

 Our former interpretation \cite{perdew2021} of Anderson's explanation for symmetry breaking required that, at or near the critical density $n$ and wavevector $q$, 100\% of the spectral weight $S(q,\omega)$ should drop to zero frequency $\omega$, as in Appendix E. Our current and more defensible interpretation is that only a significant fraction of the spectral weight should drop to zero frequency.